leobezerra/academia/docs/index.md

 _An exhaustive publication list with full author description is provided in my [CV](#top)._

+_The manuscripts of all of my publications are publicly available [here](https://github.com/leobezerra/academia/tree/master/data)._

 ### Journals (6)

 **Can there be responsible AI without AI liability?
 Incentivizing generative AI safety through ex-post tort liability under the EU AI liability directive**